Aravind-macharla/Turbine_monitor/README.md

 ⚙️ Machine Learning Integration

+Note: The code shared in this repository is not the actual production version.
+Due to privacy and confidentiality reasons, I’m unable to share the original source code, because of privacy of data and code for KTPP company.
+However, the code provided here is a faithful and equally efficient representation of the real implementation, designed to demonstrate the same logic and performance characteristics.
 In addition to manual efficiency calculations, I developed a machine learning model to monitor the real-time efficiency of turbines.

 Real-time operational data was directly collected from the plant’s computer system.